spfuu/shSonos/README.md

 redirects you to the first command line level.

+## Integrated webservice for audio files

+Sonos Broker integrates an internal webservice to serve audio files for Sonos speakers.
+You can enable this feature in the \[webservice\] section of the Sonos Broker configuration.
+If enabled, you can store audio files in the configurable web root path (valid extensions: aac, mp4, mp3, ogg, wav, web) and they can be played with the [play_snippet](#p_snippet) command.
+The URL is available via http://SONOS_BROKER_IP:SONOS_BROKER_PORT/.
+This service is also helpful for the Google TTS functionality.

 ## Google TTS Support

 Sonos broker features the Google Text-To-Speech API.
 You can play any text limited to 100 chars.